 Prices for the experience appear below:

-If you have had your photograph taken in the exhibit and would like to request additional copies, please call our switchboard on 0191 370 4000, they will be able to arrange this.
+If you have had your photograph taken in the exhibit and would like to request additional copies, please email us at photography@beamish.org.uk.

 About the Exhibit